 A spare is not quite as good as a strike, but is still a great way to play a frame.
 Spares are when you knock down all ten pins in two consecutive balls.
 The spare counts as ten points, in addition to any points scored on the next throw.

-Getting a big group together to play ten pin bowling is a lot of fun and a 9 seater car rental might help get your group to the venue on time.
+Getting a big group together to play ten pin bowling is a lot of fun and a 9 seater car hire might help get your group to the venue on time.
 It will also give some extra time for team building/planning.
 We picked a car hire Bristol Airport website last time out as I had a few pickups to do and its generally cheaper at an airport.

 One of the most important elements of making sure that you play to the best of your potential is proper ball selection.
 In most 10 pin bowling alleys, there are a variety of different finger hole sizes and weights available for you to choose from.
 These balls are typically made of hard plastic which is smooth enough to keep the ball rolling in a relatively straight line.
 The weight of the balls are referred to by numbers printed on them denoting their weight in pounds, while the size of the holes are referred to using letters from xs – xl denoting extra small to extra large with some variation found depending on where you bowl.